Firestone Walker Brewing Company

-Firestone Walker Brewing Company is a family-owned craft brewery with operations in Paso Robles, Buellton and Venice, California.
+Firestone Walker Brewing Company is a craft brewery with operations in Paso Robles, Buellton and Venice, California.
 The brewery was established in 1996 by brothers-in-law Adam Firestone and David Walker.
 The original brewery was located on a family vineyard in Los Olivos, California.
-Their first beer, Double Barrel Ale, was made in a patented variation of the Burton union system.
 The main brewing operations moved to Paso Robles in 2001.
-Firestone Walker is today known for bestselling beers such as 805 and Mind Haze.
-Firestone Walker celebrated its 25th anniversary in 2021 and is now California's second largest craft brewery.
+Firestone Walker makes beers such as 805 and Mind Haze.
+Firestone Walker is California's second-largest craft brewery.

 Firestone Walker was World Beer Cup Champion Brewery for mid-sized breweries in 2004, 2006, 2010, and 2012.

 History

-Firestone Walker Brewing Company was formed in 1996 in Santa Barbara County by David Walker and Adam Firestone, son of Brooks Firestone and great-great grandson of Harvey Firestone who started the Firestone Tire and Rubber Company.
+Firestone Walker Brewing Company was formed in 1996 in Santa Barbara County by David Walker and Adam Firestone, son of Brooks Firestone and great-grandson of Harvey Firestone who started the Firestone Tire and Rubber Company.
 The brewery started on the Firestone family vineyard in Los Olivos, California and moved to Paso Robles in 2001.
+The brewery’s first beer, Double Barrel Ale was made in a patented variation of the Burton union system.

-In 2006 its Firestone Pale Ale was named "Best Beer in America" by Men's Journal and in 2008, the company released Union Jack, an India Pale Ale.
-Firestone Walker began the Firestone Walker Invitational Beer Festival in 2011, which brings together select breweries from around the United States and other countries that do not distribute to the West Coast.
+In 2006 Firestone Pale Ale was named "Best Beer in America" by Men's Journal and in 2008, the company released Union Jack, an India Pale Ale.
+Firestone Walker started the Firestone Walker Invitational Beer Festival in 2011, for breweries that do not distribute to the West Coast.

 In 2012, Firestone Walker was named "Champion Brewery and Brewmaster" in the category of Mid-Size Brewing Company at the World Beer Cup.
 It was a record fourth time that Firestone Walker had received this award since 2004.
 In 2015, Firestone Walker won the title of "Midsize Brewing Company and Brewer of the Year" at the Great American Beer Festival for the fourth time in 10 years.

-In 2015, Firestone Walker combined with Duvel Moortgat Brewery of Belgium.
+In 2015, Firestone Walker merged with Duvel Moortgat Brewery of Belgium.
 Duvel Moortgat became the majority stakeholder in Firestone Walker.
 Founders David Walker and Adam Firestone remained as minority owners.
 Walker serves as CEO and Firestone sits on the board.

-In 2017, Firestone Walker completed a brewhouse extension that featured a state-of-the-art Huppmann brewhouse.
-It was the second extension of the original brewhouse, with the previous one being completed in 2012.
-The latest extension also featured a new visitor center.
+In 2012 and 2017 Firestone Walker expanded the brewhouse, and added a visitor center in the 2017 expansion.

 In 2019, Paste Magazine named Firestone Walker "Best American Brewery of the Decade" for the period of 2010 to 2019.
-The magazine wrote, "Their consistency is nearly unrivaled.
-All of these things make for the most consistently outstanding brewery of the decade."

-In early 2021, Firestone Walker launched the Brewmaster's Collective, the brewery's first-ever beer club.
-The club focuses on exclusive small-batch Vintage and Barrelworks beers.
-Members receive shipments throughout the year as well as select benefits, including virtual tasting sessions with the brewers.
-The club was open to the first 1,000 members who signed up.
+In early 2021, Firestone Walker launched the Brewmaster's Collective, a beer club where members get beer in the mail.